citmejia/MicrO/README.md

 3) There were a few MicrO object properties that were also annotation properties.
 I deleted annotation properties and fixed by hand the metadata of corresponding object properties.

+I saved the result in a new file named MicrO_merged_and_fixed which is in the MicrOandImportsModules.

 An Ontology of Prokaryotic Phenotypic and Metabolic Characters, version 1.5 (released Jan 23, 2018) .